burtscher/LC-framework/README.md

 The prototype of a CPU preprocessor encoder is:

-    static inline void h_PRE_f32(int& size, byte\*& data, const int paramc, const double paramv[]);
+    static inline void h_PRE_f32(long long& size, byte*& data, const int paramc, const double paramv[]);

 The prototype of a CPU preprocessor decoder is:

-    static inline void h_iPRE_f32(int& size, byte\*& data, const int paramc, const double paramv[]);
+    static inline void h_iPRE_f32(long long& size, byte*& data, const int paramc, const double paramv[]);

 The encoder and decoder functions transform *size* bytes in the *data* array and write the result either back to the *data* array or to a new array and then make *data* point to this new array (and deallocate the old *data* array).
-If the number of bytes changes, the *size* must be updated accordingly.
+If the number of bytes changes, *size* must be updated accordingly.
 The *data* array must start at an 8-byte aligned address.
 The *paramc* argument specifies the number of elements in the *paramv* array.
-The *paramv* array passes the command-line arguments provided to this preprocessor (e.g., the error bound, data set dimensionality, etc.).
+The *paramv* array passes the command-line arguments provided to this preprocessor (e.g., the error bound, threshold, etc.).
 The two functions must be manually parallelized using OpenMP if desired.

 Templates for implementing a new CPU preprocessor are available in the *preprocessors/preprocessor_template* subdirectory.